-Book reviewer Tabitha Potts reads Born Fighter by Ruqsana Begum, the Bethnal Green-born world champion kickboxer.
-As a long time student of Begum’s kickboxing classes, Potts gives us her insights into this ‘searingly honest’ autobiography of how Begum fought prejudice and broke boundaries in the boxing ring.
+Book reviewer Tabitha Potts gives us her insights into Born Fighter, a ‘searingly honest’ autobiography of how Ruqsana Begum fought prejudice and broke boundaries in the boxing ring.

-Born Fighter is the story of Ruqsana Begum, an East London girl from a traditional British Bangladeshi background who went on to become a Muay Thai world champion, a model for Adidas and Gymshark and the designer of one of the first sports hijabs.
+Born Fighter is the story of Ruqsana Begum, a Bethnal Green girl from a traditional British Bangladeshi background who went on to become a Muay Thai world champion, a model for Adidas and Gymshark and the designer of one of the first sports hijabs.

 It’s told with a great deal of honesty, verve and wit, starting with the opening lines of the first chapter when her father spotted the teenage Begum going up to her room and asked her why she was ‘walking like a boxer’.
 Begum ran upstairs, wondering if her father had found her first trophy (which she had hidden inside a Tesco shopping bag).
 ‘Fight or flight?
 Outside of the ring, it’s always the latter, especially when it comes to my family’.